Santana's homer rallies Mariners for 4-3 win over Yankees - WHIZ News

 TRAINER’S ROOM

-Yankees: Rizzo returned to the lineup after missing the previous five games with lower back issues.
+Yankees: IF Matt Carpenter is expected to miss at least six weeks due to his fractured left foot suffered in Monday’s series opener.
+Carpenter saw a specialist in Seattle on Wednesday morning. … Rizzo returned to the lineup after missing the previous five games with lower back issues.

 Mariners: Seattle remains hopeful CF Julio Rodriguez (wrist) will be activated off the injured list before Friday’s series opener in Texas. … SS J.P.
 Crawford was given the day off.